 After a stroke, many individuals lose language capabilities yet are able to sing because music lives in a different part of the brain.
 Our choir gives students the opportunity to exercise voice and harmony, as well as to perform for our Stroke Center parties!

-Ceramic activities use art and creative expression as a pathway towards personal enhancement, expression and self-esteem.
+Ceramic and painting activities use art and creative expression as a pathway towards personal enhancement, expression and self-esteem.
 Clay is a forgiving medium that allows survivors of a stroke or other physical/neurological damage to push and pull and make shapes that are pleasing and functional.
 Both physical skills and creativity are engaged in the process.

 The hand/shoulder class is designed to promote upper body strength and coordination, including manipulation skills and learning to accomplish tasks with the non-dominant hand.